Last Updated: March 26, 2026

 What’s the difference between Laetacara curviceps and Laetacara dorsigera?

-L. dorsigera (Red-Breast Flag Cichlid) is a closely related species that’s sometimes confused with L. curviceps in the trade.
-The most notable difference is that breeding L. dorsigera males develop a prominent red or reddish-pink chest and belly area, which L. curviceps lacks.
+L. Dorsigera (Red-Breast Flag Cichlid) is a closely related species that’s sometimes confused with L. Curviceps in the trade.
+The most notable difference is that breeding L. Dorsigera males develop a prominent red or reddish-pink chest and belly area, which L. Curviceps lacks.
 Both species share similar peaceful temperaments and care requirements, so either makes an excellent community fish.

 Can I keep Dwarf Flag Cichlids with shrimp?

-Adult shrimp like Amano Shrimp are generally safe.
+Adult shrimp like Amano Shrimp are safe.
 Smaller species like Cherry Shrimp or Neocaridina are at some risk, as any cichlid will eat what fits in its mouth.
 Baby shrimp are particularly vulnerable.
 If you’re maintaining a breeding shrimp colony, a separate tank is the safer option.
 In a heavily planted tank with lots of hiding spots, some cohabitation is possible, but expect some predation on smaller individuals.

 How long do Dwarf Flag Cichlids live?